Direct Instruction & Learning From Rosenshine Principles Of Instruction: ‘How I Wish I’d Taught Math’

 What does explicit direct instruction look like?

-Direct instruction does not mean boring the pants off children by droning on and on in a math lesson.
+Direct instructional strategies do not mean boring the pants off children by droning on and on in a math lesson.

 Explicit instruction elicits a great deal of student involvement, arguably more than in ‘discovery’ type approaches where some pupils can hide their non-involvement.